• Home

 Stuart W. Smith

 Stuart was a postdoc under the Tier 2 peatland restoration grant and worked on understanding peatswamp tree-planting survivability rates, experimental work on plant functional traits in swamp forests, and spatial analyses of revegetated field sites.
-Stuart is a Lecturer at the University of Brighton.
+Stuart was a Lecturer at the University of Brighton and now a senior researcher at the James Hutton Institute.

 Picture